tigera-cs/Calico-Foundation/3.3-kubernetes-services-ingress-lab-YAOBANK/README.md

 ### Before you begin

 This lab builds on top of the previous labs.
-Please make sure you have completed all the labs before starting this lab.
+Please make sure you have completed all the previous labs before starting this lab.

 ### emove previous yaobank namespace